Bushcraft skills are essential for survival, especially if you plan on bugging out to a remote location.

 Here are some examples of common medicinal plants and what they can help with:

 - You can steep willow bark into a tea and use it to treat aches, pains, fever, and swelling.

 - Fennel tea also helps soothe an upset stomach and fight bloating and nausea.

 - Yarrow leaves and flowers can be used to aid in blood clotting to slow down bleeding.
 You can also use it to treat fevers and coughs.

-- Dandelions, which are usually passed off as weeds, can be turned into a salve for muscle aches and joint pains.
+- Dandelions, usually passed off as weeds, can be turned into a salve for muscle aches and joint pain.

 - Plantains have excellent anti-inflammatory properties and make good poultices.

 - Comfrey poultices or compresses are great for fixing wounds and fractures.

 Building Bushcraft Shelters

 Exposure to extremely harsh conditions can kill you in a matter of minutes, so knowing how to build temporary and long-term shelters is one of the most important bushcraft skills to know.